intrnl/srv/README.md

 ## Middlewares

-An Srv application is essentially a chain of middlewares, they are functions that runs in between of receiving the request and responding to it.
+An Srv application is essentially a chain of middlewares, they are functions that runs in between of receiving the request and responding to it

 ```js
 app.use(({ request }, next) => {